rthuffman/WFGY/ProblemMap/Inverse_Atlas/runtime-guide.md

 It defines the runtime law of the system.

 Its job is not to answer the user directly.
-Its job is to control whether answering is lawful, how strong the answer may be, and which mode the answer should stay in.
+Its job is to control whether answering is lawful, how strong the answer may be, and which mode the answer should remain in.

-This is the file that carries the core shift:
+This is the artifact that carries the core shift:

 **generation is not a default right**
 **generation is an authorized act**

-You should treat this file as the main operating layer of the MVP.

-Use it when you want the target model to actually run under Inverse Atlas behavior.
+Use this file when you want the target model to actually run under Inverse Atlas behavior.

 ---